Outcome-Based Agile

 Set the Outcome

-UX and tech design are created and reviewed as a team.
+UX and tech design is created and reviewed by the team.

 Engineers and AI agents execute together on scoped stories.

-Weekly updates show milestone progress, risks, and trade-offs.
+Real-time updates based on git check-in and team demos to show progress, risks, and trade-offs.

 Business stakeholders stay aligned, not surprised.Launch + Measure